 Errors in runoff prediction caused by input data errors are analyzed by treating precipitation-runoff models as regression (conditional expectation) models.
 Independent variables of the regression consist of precipitation and other input measurements; the dependent variable is runoff.
 In models using erroneous input data, prediction errors are inflated and estimates of expected storm runoff for given observed input variables are biased.
-A case study using a set of data from Turtle Creek near Dallas, Texas illustrates the problems of model input errors. -from Author
+This bias in expected runoff estimation results in biased parameter estimates if these parameter estimates are obtained by a least squares fit of predicted to observed runoff values.
+The problems of error inflation and bias are examined in detail for a simple linear regression of runoff on rainfall and for a nonlinear U.S. Geological Survey precipitation-runoff model.
+Some implications for flood frequency analysis are considered.
+A case study using a set of data from Turtle Creek near Dallas, Texas illustrates the problems of model input errors.

 Additional publication details

 |Title||An analysis of input errors in precipitation-runoff models using regression with errors in the independent variables|

 |Series title||Water Resources Research|